nimish15shah/GRAPHOPT/README.md

 The c++ code is compiled with GCC 4.8.5 in our setup.

+# Workloads
+A few sample workloads are provided in the `./workloads/` directory.
+To reproduce all the results from the paper, sparse matrices can be downloaded from the SuiteSparse matrix collection https://sparse.tamu.edu/ .

+# System requirements
+Our experiments are performed on CentOS 7.
+Around 300GB disk storage is needed for the workloads (not provided with this repo).
+Google OR-Tools can use parallel CPU threads for super layer generation, hence higher the better.

 If you use this repository, please cite out work:

 <a id="1">[1]</a>